-A beautiful ruby colored sweet and citrusy blood orange cocktail that’s guaranteed to earn you some serious points with your guests!
+A beautiful ruby colored sweet and citrusy blood orange margarita that’s like a cross between a mimosa and a margarita.
+This blood orange cocktail is guaranteed to earn you some serious points with your guests!

 What do you get when a margarita and a mimosa fall in love?

 Debbie loves her margaritas and she’s converted me to a fan over the years.
 Even if you aren’t a die hard tequila fan, everyone loves a sparkly mimosa that’s bubbling with fruity flavor?
 Even the boys!
 Don’t let them tell you otherwise… ;P

 This sparkling blood orange margarita is fun to serve at your cocktail party cuz it will keep your guests on their toes.
 Is it a margarita….?
 Or is it a mimosa….?
 Its damn delicious, that’s what it is!
 You and your guests will both love it.
 But it comes with a kick, so drink at your own risk.